suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 1. Review the settings and click on finish.

+1. Once the virtual machine is created Right click on the virtual machine and click on start.

+1. Once the VM is in the Running state Right click on it and click on Connect.

+1. You can see the Windows setup wizard.

+1. Select the default language i.e English(united states) and click on next

+1. Click on Install

+1. Click on Agree for the terms and conditions. and click on next

+1. In the Installation type choose **Custom installation(advanced)**

+1. Select the storage and click on next. and the installation will begin.

+   >**Note**: Installation might roughly take upto 15-20 mins.

 ### Task 3: Generate a device-specific comma-separated value (CSV) file

 1. Switch to **SEA-W10-CL3** and sign in as **Contoso\Administrator** with the password of **Pa55w.rd**.